strategyengine/fsedistributionservice/README.md

 get trustlines for an address

-#To start: Run FseDistributionServiceApplication and navigate to where you will see the swagger page and you call call the endpoints directly
+#To start: Run FseDistributionServiceApplication and navigate to the swagger page and you can call the endpoints directly
 http://localhost:8080